gaxmann/gordonssunclock/README.md

 ## Why?

-I was dissatisfied with standard time, the recurring time changes and the fact that 12 o'clock is usually not noon.
-My solution: an organic dial that shows the sun's actual position and path, shows when it's at its highest point, and when the sun disappears below the horizon – all calculated for your individual location.
-Standard clocks tell you the time.
-Sun Clock tells you where you are in the day.
+I was dissatisfied with standard time, the recurring time changes, and the fact that 12 o'clock is rarely actual noon.
+I wanted something more honest: time shown by the real sky above you.

+My solution: an organic dial that tracks the sun's actual position and path, marks its highest point, and shows exactly when it disappears below the horizon — honest time.
+All calculated for your individual location.

 _**Reconnect to your local, natural time**_